 The GeForce GT 635 has 384 Shader Processing Units and the Radeon HD 6570 1GB DDR3 has 480.
 However, the actual shader performance of the HD 6570 is 312.
 The GeForce GT 635 having 72 better shader performance is not particularly notable, as altogether the HD 6570 performs better when taking into account other relevant data.

 The GeForce GT 635 transistor size technology is 12 nm (nanometers) smaller than the HD 6570.
 This means that the GeForce GT 635 is expected to run slightly cooler and achieve higher clock frequencies than the HD 6570.
-As they exhibit similar graphical performance, the GeForce GT 635 should consume less power than the HD 6570.

 The GeForce GT 635 requires 35 Watts to run and the Radeon HD 6570 1GB DDR3 requires 44 Watts.
 We would recommend a PSU with at least 350 Watts for the GeForce GT 635 and a PSU with at least 400 Watts for the HD 6570.
 The HD 6570 requires 9 Watts more than the GeForce GT 635 to run.
 The difference is not significant enough for the HD 6570 to have a noticeably larger impact on your yearly electricity bills than the GeForce GT 635.